KussainovAnsar/GameFusionRental/README.md

-** u need to install npm faker and mongodb
+## U need to install npm faker and mongodb